Reference

 What order do night actions resolve?

-Standard order: Mafia chooses a target, Don investigates, Sheriff investigates, Doctor protects, Courtesan blocks, Lover protects.
+Standard order: Werewolves choose a target, Alpha Wolf investigates, Seer investigates, Doctor protects, Courtesan blocks, Lover protects.
 However, resolution happens all at once at the end of the night.
 The Courtesan's block retroactively cancels actions — if the Courtesan blocked the Doctor, the Doctor's heal doesn't apply even though the Doctor "acted" earlier in the sequence.

-What happens if the Courtesan blocks the Mafia's kill?
+What happens if the Courtesan blocks the Werewolves' elimination?

 It depends on the variant.
 In most rules, the Courtesan blocks a specific player, not the whole team.
-If the blocked player is a Mafioso, the remaining Mafia members can still carry out the kill.
-The block only prevents the kill if the blocked Mafioso is the only Mafia member left.
-Some house rules have the Courtesan block the entire kill — decide this before the game starts.
+If the blocked player is a Werewolf, the remaining Werewolf members can still carry out their night action.
+The block only prevents the night action if the blocked Werewolf is the only one left.
+Some house rules have the Courtesan block the entire elimination — decide this before the game starts.

 Can the Doctor heal the same person two nights in a row?